A BENIGN CONSPIRACY

 Ruby Henderson

 Ruby Henderson was standing at the corner of Houston and Elm in front of the Dal-Tex building, which would place her immediately behind the limousine just after the turn onto Elm.
 She said that "at the time the motorcade passed where she was standing," she saw “paper” flying out of the car and later realized it was “flesh.”
-Moreover, in order to see the paper/flesh fly out of the President's car, there would have to be no other cars (like the Secret Service follow-up car) blocking her view.
+Moreover, in order to see the paper/flesh fly out of the President's car, there would have to be no other cars (like the Secret Service follow-up car) blocking her view, which gives us further indication of the timing of this shot.
 (See the bottom of the first page and top of the second page of her FBI report.)

 Jack Franzen